On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Field Geometry and Global Spatial Topology

+so that the Hermitian field $g=h+i\,\ell_*^{2}B$ is a packaging of $(h,F)$ rather than an additional propagating tensor sector.
+In particular, one should not write $g_{[\mu\nu]}=F_{\mu\nu}$ without specifying the projection to the imaginary/antisymmetric part and the scale $\ell_*$.

-\section{Field Geometry and Global Spatial Topology}
+\section{Field Geometry and Global Spatial~Topology}

-In HUFT, all fields live on the product principal bundle: \be P_{\mathrm{tot}} \;=\; P_{\mathrm{Spin}}\times_{M} P_G ,\qquad\text{with structure group},\qquad H=\mathrm{Spin}(1,3)\times G, \ee with a single $H$--connection $\mathcal{A}=(\omega,A)$ whose curvature $\mathcal{F}=d\mathcal{A}+\mathcal{A}\!\wedge\!\mathcal{A}=(R,F)$ splits into spacetime curvature $R$ and Yang--Mills curvature $F$.
+In HUFT, all fields live on the product principal bundle: \be P_{\mathrm{tot}} \;=\; P_{\mathrm{Spin}}\times_{M} P_G ,\qquad\text{with structure group},\qquad H=\mathrm{Spin}(1,3)\times G, \ee with a single $H$-connection $\mathcal{A}=(\omega,A)$ whose curvature $\mathcal{F}=d\mathcal{A}+\mathcal{A}\!\wedge\!\mathcal{A}=(R,F)$ splits into spacetime curvature $R$ and Yang--Mills curvature $F$.
 On the complexified tangent bundle, we package the metric as a Hermitian field $g=h+iB$.
-On the real slice $y=0$ used for physics, the antisymmetric piece $B$ is not independent as it is identified with the gauge curvature two-form, $B\equiv F$, so the gauge-field shape is literally the two-form curvature living in the internal fiber.
+On the real slice $y=0$ used for physics, the~antisymmetric piece $B$ is not independent, as it is identified with the gauge curvature two-form, $B\equiv F$, so the gauge-field shape is literally the two-form curvature living in the internal~fiber.

 The internal fiber and vacuum manifold comes from us adopting the minimal simple gauge group: \be G=\mathrm{SU}(5),\qquad \dim G =24, \ee whose maximal torus or Cartan is $T^4=\mathrm{U}(1)^4$.
-The electric and hypercharge assignments live along these four commuting directions, the weights of the Cartan.
+The~electric and hypercharge assignments live along these four commuting directions, the~weights of the~Cartan.
+Spontaneous symmetry breaking proceeds in two steps: